 In this context, the utilization of rational RBFs represents a promising approach to addressing the limitations inherent in traditional methods for optimal control.
-This flexibility and efficiency in numerically solving the space-time tracking the POC problem is particularly noteworthy, especially when employing standard L_2 -regularization as a model problem.
+This flexibility and efficiency in numerically solving the space-time tracking parabolic optimal control problem defined in (??) is particularly noteworthy, especially when employing standard L_2 -regularization as a model problem.
 It is important to highlight that, to the best of our knowledge, this paper presents the first meshless method utilizing rational RBFs for optimal control problems governed by parabolic PDEs.